TrainWeb.org Facebook Page

 Map: AA 6 J 4 Topographic Maps

-The condition of that 1930 extension is marginal, so I expect it will be rebuilt for the planned fourth track, and the double-culvert portion allowed to remain in service well into the 21st century, if not beyond.
+The condition of the 1930 extension is marginal, so I expect that part will be rebuilt for the planned fourth track, and the double-culvert portion allowed to remain in service well into the 21st century, if not beyond.
 Flowing under it are Stoney Run headwaters.
+This is a difficult spot to reach safely, but I wanted to capture the culvert's outlet before possible structural revisions.

 MARC 24